Pre-Columbian Mexican ancient games and gambling

 Throughout important altepetls, small villages and regular towns, commoners or nobles, warriors or peasants, men or women, they all could be found betting, with patolli, a bean game, being the most popular of them all.

 The players would gamble whatever they felt fit – from blankets to food, to precious stones, to their freedom even, and the onlookers would hold their breath, liking to watch the game as much as they liked to participate in it.

 - Patolli was a game of luck and skill, requiring practice and a measure of strategic thinking, while the player depended on the caprice of the rolling beans as well.

-- Totoloque, another popular game, was a simpler, but one that required more skill and fitted the warriors best.
+- Totoloque is another popular game, that was simpler, but one that required more skill and fitted the warriors best.
 The players were to toss small pellets as close to the target as possible.
 Each player had five tries and the one who would score more hits would win the bet.

 - Bul was a running-fight board game.
 There are a variety of ways to play the game.
 The game could be played by two people, or by two equal-sized teams.
 The overall objective is to capture and subsequently kill the playing pieces of the opposition, so the game is, in essence, a war game.